m-u-r-r-a-y/ci-project2/README.md

 This site has been designed to be used by a children from the age of 3 under the supervision of an adult.

-I used Figma to draft two pages, keeping the user’s journey and short and focused – the idea behind building a site like this was to help my child learn about our solar system, the milky way and to improve their computer literacy.
+I used Figma to draft two pages, keeping the user’s journey short and focused – the idea behind building a site like this was to help my child learn about our solar system, the milky way and to improve their computer literacy.
 Since starting the bootcamp I have been spending less time with them and more time on the computer, so I thought it would be nice to do an activity together!
 Informal education seems to be important in our house and we have become even more competitive so I knew a quiz would be perfect.

 Image 1.